Vitaly-Work/java-courses-gen-ai-bootcamp/data-training-for-devs/courses/Data_Training_for_Java_developers/aws/README.md

   * execute `./gradlew deploy -DdeploymentPath=<path>` - this will copy the all-in-one JAR and sample task JSONs to the _path_ specified
 	* the `-DdeploymentPath` is optional - by default the deployment will happen in _test-data-generator/build/deployment_
 	* when running on Windows, make sure to prepend your deployment path with “\” if using an absolute path

+# Testing code locally
+Please, follow the `README` in `materials/aws-local-sandbox`.
+That module allows
+- running an S3-like storage
+- running AWS Glue ETL jobs and Jupyter Lab
+- running a 1-node Spark cluster which may serve as a substitute for AWS EMR